 Eno is a non-profit charitable foundation, recognized by the IRS as a 501(c)(3).
 It is an operating foundation and does not make grants.
 About half of our work is supported by its endowment; the remainder is supported by tuition and fees, contracts, and publication sales.

-Click here for a two-page printable PDF summary of this report.
+Click here for a two-page printable PDF summary of the 2017 report.

 The Eno Center for Transportation’s mission is to cultivate creative leadership and to impact emerging issues for the nation’s multi-modal transportation system.